yoshiumw/upass/README.md

 TODO: Finish and properly format this README.

-An exercise to learn selenium.
+A one-day exercise to learn selenium.

 How to use this script:
 1) Download everything off the repo.